I’m A Celebrity 2020 line-up – all the confirmed contestants

 Who’s set to be heading down to a castle for series 20 of I’m A Celebrity?
 Here are the 10 contestants confirmed for the gruelling challenge.

-The I’m A Celebrity… Get Me Out Of Here! celebrities are about to undergo one of the toughest challenges on TV.
+The I’m A Celebrity… Get Me Out Of Here! celebrities are safely tucked into their sleeping bags and are currently taking part in one of the hardest challenges on ITV.

-They are finally inside their (possibly haunted) residence in Gwyrch Castle in North Wales ready to face many a Bushtucker Trial as Ant and Dec watch on and try not to laugh at them struggling.
+Though things are a little different this year, with the I’m A Celebrity filming location moving from Australia to Wales, the spirit of the hit show remains the same – and the bugs too, for that matter.

 Sir Mo Farah, Jessica Plummer, Bev Callard, AJ Pritchard, Vernon Kay, Hollie Arnold, Jordan North, Giovanna Fletcher, Victoria Derbyshire and Shane Richie were all revealed as part of the I’m A Celebrity 2020 line-up on A Jungle Story, which looked back over the past 19 seasons of the hit ITV show.

-Things are undoubtedly a little different this year, with the I’m A Celebrity filming location moving from Australia to Wales, but that won’t stop the fun.
+Already, poor Jordan has struggled with the tough challenges set his way.
+The BBC Radio One DJ vomited at the top of a cliff just at the prospect of descending it.

+Tonight, he’s set to face the first official Bushtucker Trial with Shane Richie, the Viper Vault.

-As we become familiar with the new set-up, get to know the I’m A Celebrity 2020 camp mates below.
+As we get to know our celebrities more and more every day, read on to find out everything you need to know about the I’m A Celebrity 2020 line-up.

 Shane Richie